pulumi/docs/content/docs/reference/pkg/python/pulumi_aws/sns/_index.md

 <dl class="attribute">
 <dt id="pulumi_aws.sns.PlatformApplication.platform">
 <code class="sig-name descname">platform</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.sns.PlatformApplication.platform" title="Permalink to this definition">¶</a></dt>
 <dd><p>The platform that the app is registered with.
-See [Platform][1] for supported platforms.</p>
+See <a class="reference external" href="http://docs.aws.amazon.com/sns/latest/dg/mobile-push-send-register.html">Platform</a> for supported platforms.</p>
 </dd></dl>

 <dl class="attribute">
 <dt id="pulumi_aws.sns.PlatformApplication.platform_credential">
 <code class="sig-name descname">platform_credential</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.sns.PlatformApplication.platform_credential" title="Permalink to this definition">¶</a></dt>
 <dd><p>Application Platform credential.
-See [Credential][1] for type of credential required for platform.
+See <a class="reference external" href="http://docs.aws.amazon.com/sns/latest/dg/mobile-push-send-register.html">Credential</a> for type of credential required for platform.
 The value of this attribute when stored into the state is only a hash of the real value, so therefore it is not practical to use this as an attribute for other resources.</p>
 </dd></dl>

 <dl class="attribute">
 <dt id="pulumi_aws.sns.PlatformApplication.platform_principal">
 <code class="sig-name descname">platform_principal</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.sns.PlatformApplication.platform_principal" title="Permalink to this definition">¶</a></dt>
 <dd><p>Application Platform principal.
-See [Principal][2] for type of principal required for platform.
+See <a class="reference external" href="http://docs.aws.amazon.com/sns/latest/api/API_CreatePlatformApplication.html">Principal</a> for type of principal required for platform.
 The value of this attribute when stored into the state is only a hash of the real value, so therefore it is not practical to use this as an attribute for other resources.</p>
 </dd></dl>

 <dl class="attribute">